-The Newspaper Prayer: Look through a print or online newspaper to find a news article about an issue mentioned in Faithful Citizenship.
+Look through a print or online newspaper to find a news article about an issue that affects your community or the world.
 Cut out (or print out) the article and bring it with you to a quiet place where you can pray.
 Think about how human dignity is affected by the issue or situation.
-Pray for God's healing and transformation for all people impacted, lawmakers, and citizens like yourself.
+Pray for God's healing and transformation for all people impacted, lawmakers, and others.
 Ask God how he is asking you to respond to this issue.